JAMSADIQ/WaveEquationNumericalExperiment/README.md

 # Experiment on implicit scheme for wave equation
-This repository is for code development for an implicit scheme for solving wave equation.
+This repository is for code development for an implicit scheme for solving wave equation.lets make a change